poweihuang17/practice_leetcode_and_interview/Cracking_for_ML_and_DL/Tools/Visualization/matplotlib/learning_note_0409_2018.md

 - introduce plot & show
 - The buttons on the figure are actually pretty important!
 - What's the usage of left and right button?

+## Figure
+- Add a figure by calling figure API
+- Use parameter to change the name and figure size
+- Use parameter to change the line width and color for each curve.